 Back pain can arise from a variety of causes, and there are several factors, such as age, lifestyle, and weight, that can increase the likelihood of it occurring.

 Thankfully, there are several measures you can take to manage and treat symptoms of back pain.
 In this guide, we’ll talk you through the possible causes and suitable treatment options to help you live a happy and healthy life.

-The back is a complex structure, that comprises the bones of the spine (vertebrae), stacking on top of each other and enveloping the spinal cord, which is a bundle of nerves.
-Movement comes from ligaments, tendons and surrounding muscles.
-Intervertebral discs provide a cushion between each vertebra and your rib cage encloses the lungs from front to back, where it attaches to the vertebrae.
+The back is a complex structure that comprises the bones of the spine (vertebrae), stacking on top of each other with the spinal cord - a bundle of nerves providing vital signals to the body - running through them.
+Movement of the back comes from ligaments, tendons and surrounding muscles.
+Intervertebral discs provide a cushion between each vertebra, and your rib cage encloses the lungs from front to back, where it attaches to the vertebrae.
 The spine flexes side to side and front to back, and it has 4 natural curves, named the cervical (neck), thoracic (upper), lumbar (lower) and sacral (lowest) regions.

-The lower back is the part most vulnerable to injury, as it carries most of a heavy load if we’re lifting something.
-Injury is usually to the muscles here, and doctors call this mechanical back pain or musculoskeletal back pain.
-But anywhere in the back – upper, middle or lower – can become injured and painful, and it may only affect one side.
+The lower back is the part most vulnerable to injury, as it carries most of the load if we’re lifting something.
+Injury is usually to the muscles here, and doctors call this mechanical back pain or musculoskeletal back pain, but anywhere in the back – upper, middle or lower – can become injured and painful, and it may only affect one side.